-Trump: I’m Not ‘Unhinged’—the ‘Enemy From Within’ Is

-Donald Trump would like you ladies to know that he’s not “unhinged.”
-And when he spoke recently about his biggest adversaries being the “enemy from within”—rather than, say, Russia, China, or Iran, whose leaders want him dead—he intended his attacks on Americans with kindness.

-“I thought it was a nice presentation,” Trump said at the all-women town hall hosted by Fox News in Georgia.
-His audience laughed.
+Trump Tells All-Women Event The Pelosis are ‘Enemy Within’

+Donald Trump told an all-woman town hall in Georgia on Wednesday that he's not “unhinged” as he doubled down, identifying the “enemy from within” as Nancy Pelosi and her husband who was nearly killed.

-He aimed his so-called niceties at former Speaker Nancy Pelosi, who nearly single-handedly snatched an easy election victory from Trump when she led the charge to oust President Joe Biden from the race, leaving Trump running dead even against a more formidable opponent.
+He aimed his fire at the former House Speaker, who nearly single-handedly snatched an easy election victory from Trump when she led the charge to oust President Joe Biden from the race, leaving Trump running dead even against a more formidable opponent.

 “I wasn't unhinged.
 You know what they are?” he said, winding up to respond to Kamala Harris’ assessment of him as “increasingly unstable and unhinged” for suggesting he would turn the U.S military against everyday American citizens.
-“They are a party of sound bytes.”
+“They are a party of sound bites.”

 “Because they are, they're very different, and it is the enemy from within, and they're very dangerous.
-They're Marxists and Communists and fascists,” Trump, 78, said as he meandered his way to his own sound byte.
+They're Marxists and Communists and fascists,” Trump, 78, said at the Fox News town hall, as he meandered his way to his own sound byte.

+Fox News host Harris Faulkner played a clip of Trump's “enemy within” trope for the town hall audience Wednesday, however, Fox apparently cencored the part where Trump threatened to use military violence against U.S. citizens.

-Forget about China and Russia, he said. ”The more difficult part—the Pelosis.
+Forget about China and Russia, Trump said. ”The more difficult part—the Pelosis.
 These people, they're so sick and they're so evil.”
+Those would be the speaker and her husband, Paul Pelosi, who was nearly bludgeoned to death in a politically motivated attack in 2022.

 “If they would spend their time trying to make America great again, we would have—it would be so easy to make this country great.
 But when I heard about that, they were saying I was, like, threatening,” Trump said, insisting, “I'm not threatening anybody.
 They’re the ones doing the threatening.”